-to design and create long-lasting jewelry that reduces our impact on the earth and stands in solidarity with those most impacted by the the climate crisis.
+to design and create long-lasting jewelry that reduces our impact on the earth and stands in solidarity with people and planet.

-Fluid design: we make jewelry that stands out both in its look and design process.
-We steer away from trends and seasons to create pieces to last you through every chapter of life.
+Fluid design: Jewelry that stands out both in its look and design process.
+The brand steers away from seasonal trends to create pieces to last you through every chapter of life.

-Circularity: our mission is not to reuse materials that contribute to the continuation of mass production, but to utilize waste as a resource (term coined by Céline Semaan of The Slow Factory) and our jewelry as a conversation starter to begin the dismantling of harmful systems.
+Circularity: A commitment not to reuse materials that contribute to the continuation of mass production, but to utilize waste as a resource and jewelry that contributes to a circular way of living.

 Aside from our fine metal wire (learn more below) used for chain, ear wire and accents we use all found and repurposed materials in the creation of our jewelry.
 Much of our time is spent scouring city streets, gathering scrap from local businesses and searching for other discarded materials.
 We do not however pick up objects on a whim, we take only what we can use to make our pieces and properly dispose of any waste we cannot utilize as to not leave it as litter on the earth.
 We take the time to get to know the material from its history, social and environmental impacts and whether it can be repurposed in a safe and planet friendly way.